LuNeder/luana.dev.br/_posts/2023-10-01-uutils-rules.md

 Now you can reboot your system and make a new snapper snapshot, your system will be using the updated uutils.

 # Conclusion
 That's all for today, folks.
-I hope you liked our little weekend adventure, feel free to share your comments on Mastodon if you'd like!
+I hope you liked our little weekend adventure, feel free to share your comments on [Mastodon]() if you'd like!

+Special thanks to uutils devs, folks on the uutils discord, openSUSE community, GELOS community and to openSUSE for creating the awesomest Linux distro (which hopefully can come with uutils by default some day now that we know everything works fine with it).